jchanvfx/NodeGraphQt/README.md

     </a>
 </p>

-NodeGraphQt is a node graph UI framework for `PySide2` that can be implemented and re-purposed into applications.
+[NodeGraphQt](https://github.com/jchanvfx/NodeGraphQt/releases) is a node graph UI framework for `PySide2` that can be implemented and re-purposed into applications.
+**This** fork provides a few changes to support Qt 6 using either PySide6/PyQt6 thanks to the [qtpy compatability layer](https://pypi.org/project/QtPy/).

 <img src="https://raw.githubusercontent.com/jchanvfx/NodeGraphQt/main/docs/_images/screenshot.png" width="100%" title="NodeGraphQt">

 ## Install

-NodeGraphQt is available on The Python Package Index (PyPI) [here](https://pypi.org/project/NodeGraphQt) so it can be installed with:
+NodeGraphQt (for Qt5) is available on The Python Package Index (PyPI) [here](https://pypi.org/project/NodeGraphQt) so it can be installed with:
 ```
 pip install NodeGraphQt
 ```
-or you can download previous versions from the [releases](https://github.com/jchanvfx/NodeGraphQt/releases) page.
+I don't provide releases of this Qt6 fork (for now)

 ## Documentation